annadoyle970/Textbook/Flocculation/Floc_Design.rst

   \color{red}{K_{baffle} = 2.56}

 This :math:`K_{baffle}` has been used to design many flocculators in AguaClara plants.
-However, its value has not yet been rigorously tested for AguaClara plants the field.
+However, its value has not yet been rigorously tested for AguaClara plants in the field.
 Therefore it might actually deviate from :math:`2.56`.
 Research and testing the :math:`K` of a baffle in an AguaClara plant is ongoing, but for now the designs made under the assumption that :math:`\color{red}{K_{baffle} = 2.56}` are functioning very well in AguaClara plants.
 Although research has been done by many academics on the minor loss coefficient, including `this paper by Haarhoff in 1998 <https://iwaponline.com/aqua/article/47/3/142/31711/Design-of-around-the-end-hydraulic-flocculators>`_  (DOI: 10.2166/aqua.1998.20), the :math:`K_{baffle}` values found are context dependent and empirically based.
 For AguaClara flocculator parameters, literature suggest a :math:`K_{baffle}` value between :math:`2.5` and :math:`4`.

 Flocculator Efficiency
 ---------------------------